jlachowski/django-email-extras/README.rst

 Introduction
 ============

+NOTE: This is a fork of the original `django-email-extras <https://github.com/stephenmcd/django-email-extras.git>`_ by `Stephen McDonald <http://twitter.com/stephen_mcd>`_.
+This fork was created in order to keep the code up to date with main Django versions.
+Till the time of this note the original code seems not to support Django >= 4.0.
+Please consult the original repo to check if this is stil the case!

 django-email-extras is a Django reusable app providing the ability to send PGP encrypted and multipart emails using Django templates.
 These features can be used together or